One way of getting money from C++ is a job, but today I learnt of an easier way, std::get_money.

 By the way, if you get too much money, it's possible that the authorities might come after you if you're not careful.

-Don't forget to std::launder
+Don't forget to std::launder it!

 long double money;